World Renewable Energy Network

 WREN is a major non-profit organization registered in the United Kingdom with charitable status and affiliated to UNESCO, the Deputy Director General of which is its honorary President.
 It has a Governing Council, an Executive Committee and a Director General.
 It maintains links with many United Nations, governmental and non-governmental organisations.

+Overview

 Established in 1992 during the second World Renewable Energy Congress in Reading, UK, WREN supports and enhances the utilisation and implementation of renewable energy sources that are both environmentally safe and economically sustainable.
 This is done through a worldwide network of agencies, laboratories, institutions, companies and individuals, all working together towards the international diffusion of renewable energy technologies and applications.
 Representing most countries in the world, it aims to promote the communication and technical education of scientists, engineers, technicians and managers in this field and to address itself to the energy needs of both developing and developed countries.

 Over two billion dollars have now been allocated to projects dealing with renewable energy and the environment by the World Solar Summit and World Solar Decade along with the World Bank.

-Global Activities of WREC/WREN
+Activities

 The global activities of the World Renewable Energy Congress / Network encompass: